ajufrancis/neutron-lan/extending_to_wan.md

      (  neutron-lan  )                  (     VPLS        )
       (             )                     (              )

-Since BHR-4GRV does not support VLAN trunk on WAN port, it is not possible to work with VPLS.
+Since my routers (BHR-4GRV) does not support VLAN trunk on WAN port, it is not possible to work with VPLS.
 I will need to buy another linux machine (either x86 cpu or arm cpu) and use it as a access router supporting VLAN trunk.

       [lan-controller]-------------------------------+
        |               [wan-controller]              |